 Our critical accounting policies require the most significant judgments and estimates in the preparation of our condensed consolidated financial statements.
-Management has determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses, contingent consideration and equity-based compensation.
-There have been no changes to our critical accounting policies from those which were discussed in our Annual Report for the year ended December 31, 2022.
+Management has determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses and stock-based compensation.
+There have been no changes to our critical accounting policies from those which were discussed in our Annual Report for the year ended December 31, 2023.